The history of the building

 Vincenzo Batelli (Florence, 1786 – 1858) had a deeply creative personality and was a truly art-lover.

 Born in a poor family, he always showed an adventurous spirit that convinced him to enlist in the Grand Duke of Tuscany Ferdinando III’s army and then in Napoleonic army.

 Settled in Milan in 1815, here he got some credit as a watercolorist.
 After a few years, with the friend Ranieri Fanfani, he opened a typography named “Batelli and Fanfani”.
 The activity gradually improved.

 In 1825, for his libertarian ideals, he left Milan to avoid his eldest son being enrolled in the military service under Austrian rule.

 Come back to Florence, he opened the typography in Palazzo Galletti.

-He honored his work as typographer, always trying to publish quality and value editions, accessible to lower classes both for the economic price and for the conditions of sale through the associative system, which he was one of the very firsts passionate supporters of.
+He honored his work as a typographer, always trying to publish quality and value editions, accessible to lower classes both for the economic price and for the conditions of sale through the associative system, which he was one of the very firsts passionate supporters of.

 For his typography, Batelli almost always relied on Italian industries.

 His books were honored with prizes and medals in various Tuscan exhibitions.